michaelprescott17/Vanderbilt-Cybersecurity-Project-One/README.md

 - **install-elk.yml** is the playbook used to install the ELK server.
 It is in **/etc/ansible/roles**
 - You must update the hosts file in /etc/ansible.
-The IP addresses of your webservers must be updated. an ELK group must also be added with its IP address. **cd /etc/ansible**, then **nano hosts**
+The IP addresses of your webservers must be updated.
+An ELK group must also be added with its IP address. **cd /etc/ansible**, then **nano hosts**

 - To check to see if your server is running and gathering information: **http://(local-IP)(ELK):5601/app/kibana**
 - This is where you check that the system logs are being generated for filebeat.